-- Paying close attention to details, including illustrations and graphics, in stories and books to answer who, what, where, when, why, and how questions - Determining the lesson or moral of stories, fables, and folktales - Using text features (e.g., captions, bold print, indexes) to locate key facts or information efficiently - Writing stories that include a short sequence of events and include a clear beginning, middle, and end - Participating in shared research projects (e.g., read books on a single topic to produce a report) - Taking part in conversations by linking his or her comments to the remarks of others and asking and answering questions to gather additional information or deepen understanding of the topic - Retelling key information or ideas from media or books read aloud - Determining the meaning of the new word formed when a known prefix or suffix is added to a known word (happy/unhappy; pain/painful/painless)
+- Paying close attention to details, including illustrations and graphics, in stories and books to answer who, what, where, when, why, and how questions. - Determining the lesson or moral of stories, fables, and folktales. - Using text features (e.g., captions, bold print, indexes) to locate key facts or information efficiently. - Writing an opinion about a book he or she has read, using important details from the materials to support that opinion. - Writing stories that include a short sequence of events and include a clear beginning, middle, and end. - Participating in shared research projects (e.g., read books on a single topic to produce a report). - Taking part in conversations by linking his or her comments to the remarks of others and asking and answering questions to gather additional information or deepen understanding of the topic. - Retelling key information or ideas from media or books read aloud. - Producing, expanding, and rearranging sentences (e.g., "The boy watched the movie"; "The little boy watched the movie"; "The action movie was watched by the little boy"). - Determining the meaning of the new word formed when a known prefix or suffix is added to a known word (happy/unhappy; pain/painful/painless).